mimiyin/choreographic-interventions-s19/README.md

       * [Pathways in Visual Art](https://drive.google.com/drive/folders/18-ahAJQ1ogq1wANzjwBVjXzJNHC7CCrG)

 ### Assignment: Study No. 1 Intersections
-   * Choreograph a duet with a computed pathway.
+   * Option 1: Choreograph a duet with a computed pathway.
-   * Choreograph a pathway in code.
+   * Option 2: Choreograph a pathway in code.

 ***